 .
 Conserving the Pan from 1953 – Korsman Bird Park

-Nic Korsman, a town councillor and resident in Sunny Rd, walked his dogs at the pan every day.
+Nic Korsman, a town councillor (and co-founder of Korsmans Ice Cream factory) resident in Sunny Rd, walked his dogs at the pan every day.
 A great admirer of birdlife, he was dismayed to see how many birds were being killed by dogs and initiated a project to fence the pan area to protect the bird life.
 He met with the Town Engineer, Mr. Smith, and Head of Parks, Mr. Dubbeld, who were astonished by the great diversity of waterfowl at the pan.
 The fencing was completed in 1956 and the area was named “Korsman Bird Park” after the originator.
+In 1967, Korsman Bird Park was declared Korsman Bird Sanctuary by the Transvaal Department of Nature Conservation.

 Over the following years, plants and various game species were introduced.
 In 1954, reeds, bulrushes and exotic trees were planted at the pan, eventually changing the habitat from grassland to mixed grassland and woodland.

-Blesbok, duiker, springbok and steenbok were introduced into the pan area in 1956 and later in 1964, three zebras were presented to Korsman by Mr. Morris Nestadt.
+Blesbok, duiker, springbok and steenbok were introduced into the pan area in 1956.
+In 1964, three zebras were presented to Korsman by Mr. Morris Nestadt.
 There were numerous problems with the animals.
 The springbok were not suitable for the environment, being plains animals.
-The zebras appeared not to want to share the Sanctuary with other animals and started to kill newly born blesbuck, and were therefore transferred to Johannesburg Zoo.
-A steenbuck was stolen because it was used to being fed by the public, and would go to the fence.
+There was not enough vegetation to sustain the zebras.
+They appeared not to want to share the Sanctuary with other animals and started to kill newly born blesbuck, so were transferred to Johannesburg Zoo.
+A steenbok was stolen because it was used to being fed by the public, and would go to the fence.
+In about 1976, two dogs got into the Sanctuary and killed springbok.

 Of the eight ostriches which came to the Sanctuary in 1959, two were stolen and five died, leaving only one female, so a male ostrich was brought from Nigel for breeding purposes.
 The first chicks, rejected by their mother, were put into a nursery until they were old enough to be brought back to the Sanctuary.
 In 1985 the female laid another eight eggs from which six young ostriches were successfully reared.

-The ostriches were fed by the Council caretaker Enoch Masuko.
-Enoch, who lived within the Sanctuary, had a special relationship with the birds in the park and knew them by name.
-Most were very comfortable around Enoch, although the ostriches could be aggressive.
+The ostriches were fed by the Council caretaker Enoch Masuko. who worked at the Sanctuary for 20 years.
+Enoch had a special relationship with the birds in the park and knew them by name.
+Most were very comfortable around him, although the ostriches could be aggressive.
 In case the male ostrich would get too stroppy, Enoch took a long stick with him on his walks through the park, to defend himself if the ostrich were to attack.
 Enoch was distraught when one Friday night, people broke in with their dogs and slaughtered ostriches and their chicks.
-Sadly, the last ostrich bled to death on a car part that had been thrown over the fence.
+The last male ostrich was put down after being severely cut on a car part that had been thrown over the fence.

 Although the introduction of a pair of Blue Cranes in 1966 was ultimately unsuccessful, Enoch developed a special rapport with them.
 Whenever Enoch set off to inspect the sanctuary, the female blue crane, Anna, would follow him closely – often with the male crane Piet also tagging along.

-In 1967, Korsman Bird Park was declared Korsman Bird Sanctuary by the Transvaal Department of Nature Conservation.
-For several years this department complained that the area was overgrazed and that the animals were in a poor condition.
-Blesbuck had formed bachelor groups.
-Nature Conservation decided in 1985 to move the animals (then 13 springbok and 12 blesbuck) to Suikerbosrand.
-However, this decision was very unpopular with Benoni residents and the council decided to keep them.
-The buck were finally removed when the Pan flooded in 1996 and they developed hoof rot.
+For several years Transvaal Nature Conservation complained that the area was overgrazed and that the animals were in a poor condition.
+Blesbok had formed bachelor groups.
+Nature Conservation decided in 1985 to move the animals.
+However, this decision was very unpopular with Benoni residents and the council kept them.
+In 1996, the Pan flooded and the buck suffered from a lack of grazing resources and developed hoof rot, so ten blesbok and nine springbok were sold to a farmer in Thabazimbi.
+The remainder of the animals were moved to a park in Nigel in 1998.

 In later years, a large group of confiscated tortoises were introduced, but they all managed to escape through gaps in the fencing.
 The last one was repeatedly returned to the Sanctuary after escaping, but eventually disappeared.